 Other hardware components of the ESS 3000 such as boot drives, fans, and power supplies can be serviced by IBM authorized service personnel only.
-IBM service support representatives and lab based services personnel can access service information through the Service Guide located in the IBM Knowledge Center.
+IBM service support representatives and lab based services personnel can access service information through the Service Guide.

-Note: An IBM intranet connection is required.
+Note: An IBM intranet connection is required to access these documents.